qbit/gprbuild/doc/gprbuild_ug/building_with_gprbuild.rst

   Note: only one of :samp:`--config`, :samp:`--autoconf` or :samp:`--target=`
   can be specified.

+* :samp:`--implicit-with={project file name}`

+  Adds a given project as an implicit dependency to every project in the build tree by creating an implicit "with" clause at the start of each project.
+This switch can be repeated multiple times to add multiple implicit dependencies.

 * :samp:`--subdirs={subdir}`

   This indicates that the object, library and executable directories specified